slipperystairs/killahtask/README.md

 ```

 ## Delete
 This command will remove the task from your CSV file.
-A `task_id` must be passed as an argument is required for this command to succeed.
+A `task_id` must be passed as an argument is required for the command to succeed.
 ```
 dilly@dilly:~$ killahtask delete
 Task ID is missing!